 - (1) Consists of bonus payments by the Company in respect to performance for each fiscal year. - (2) Reflects the value of shares granted by the Company in respect to performance for each fiscal year.
 These shares are subject to contractual restrictions on resale for a period of four years after date of grant, while employed at the Company.
 The value in 2003 included a gross up to account for the tax effect.
 The stock would be entitled to a dividend were a dividend to be declared on the Common Stock.
 The Company has not paid cash dividends on its Common Stock as it has retained earnings for use in its business.
-The Company reviews its policy with respect to the payment of dividends from time to time; however, there can be no assurance that any dividends will be paid in the future. - (3) Consists of contributions by the Company to its Pension and Profit-Sharing Plans on behalf of each of the named executive officers unless and to the extent otherwise noted. - (4) Includes premiums on life insurance of \$3,430, \$3,430 and \$3,430 and costs for automobile allowance and reimbursement for automobile usage-related expenses of \$8,923, \$8,882 and \$7,200 paid by the Company on behalf of Mr. Cashman, respectively, for 2005, 2004 and 2003. - (5) Became the Company's Vice President and General Manager of Fluids Business Unit in February 2003 and became Vice President, Marketing in connection with the consummation of the acquisition of Fluent Inc. on May 1, 2006. - (6) Includes costs for automobile allowance of \$6,000 paid by the Company on behalf of Mr. Fairbanks for 2005, 2004 and 2003.
+The Company reviews its policy with respect to the payment of dividends from time to time; however, there can be no assurance that any dividends will be paid in the future. - (3) Consists of contributions by the Company to its Pension and Profit-Sharing Plans on behalf of each of the named executive officers unless and to the extent otherwise noted. - (4) Includes premiums on life insurance of \$3,430, \$3,430 and \$3,430 and costs for automobile allowance and reimbursement for automobile usage-related expenses of \$8,923, \$8,882 and \$7,200 paid by the Company on behalf of Mr. Cashman, respectively, for 2005, 2004 and 2003. - (5) Became the Company's Vice President and General Manager of Fluids Business Unit in February 2003. - (6) Includes costs for automobile allowance of \$6,000 paid by the Company on behalf of Mr. Fairbanks for 2005, 2004 and 2003.